MannLabs/CKG/docs/source/intro/getting-started-with-requirements.rst

 R
-^^^^^^^^^^^
+""""""

 Some of the analysis in CKG use R libraries (i.e SAMR, WGCNA) so they require having R installed.
-For now, the compatibility with R is only available for Unix Operating Systems but we are working on making them available also for Windows.
+This installation is optional and for now compatible only for Unix Operating Systems but we are working on making them available also for Windows.
 Hence, the installation of R is only required when installing CKG in a Unix OS.

 Make sure you have installed **R version >=** |r_version|: